EMGauss: Continuous Slice-to-3D Reconstruction via Dynamic Gaussian Modeling in Volume Electron Microscopy: Related Work

 \subsection{3D Gaussian Splatting and Dynamic Variants}

-Our work builds upon the recent advancements in real-time neural rendering, particularly the paradigm introduced by 3D Gaussian Splatting (3DGS) and its subsequent extensions to dynamic scenes.
-3DGS \cite{kerbl20233d} represents scenes as a collection of anisotropic 3D Gaussians, each defined by position, covariance, opacity, and spherical harmonic coefficients for view-dependent color.
-This formulation enables rapid optimization and fast rendering at over 100 FPS at 1080p resolution, significantly outperforming prior explicit \cite{muller2022instant} and implicit \cite{mildenhall2021nerf} representations in both speed and quality.
+Recent advances in neural rendering have been significantly driven by the emergence of 3D Gaussian Splatting (3DGS) and its extensions to dynamic scenes.
+3DGS~\cite{kerbl20233d} represents a scene as a set of anisotropic 3D Gaussians parameterized by position, covariance, opacity, and spherical harmonic coefficients for view-dependent appearance.
+This explicit representation enables efficient optimization and high-quality real-time rendering, substantially improving both speed and fidelity compared with earlier explicit~\cite{muller2022instant} and implicit~\cite{mildenhall2021nerf} scene representations.

-To extend 3DGS to dynamic scenes, several variants introduce temporal modeling through deformation fields that warp canonical Gaussians to observed timestamps.
-For instance, Deformable 3D Gaussians \cite{yang2024deformable} employs a lightweight multi-layer perceptron (MLP) to predict per-Gaussian deformations from input timestamps, enabling high-fidelity monocular reconstruction of non-rigid motions.
-In contrast, 4D Gaussian Splatting (4DGS) \cite{wu20244d} constructs a deformation field using a 4D neural voxel representation decomposed via a HexPlane-inspired encoding, followed by a compact MLP decoder for efficient motion prediction.
-These methods collectively advance real-time dynamic scene reconstruction by leveraging the efficiency of Gaussian primitives while addressing motion modeling challenges.
-In parallel, there is an emerging line of work that applies 2D Gaussian Splatting) for image restoration, compression, and other 2D image–space tasks~\cite{zhang20242d,zhang2024gaussianimage,hu2025gaussiansr,zhu2025large}.
-These 2D‐space extensions reveal the broader applicability of Gaussian splatting primitives in imaging tasks beyond volumetric reconstruction.
+To handle dynamic scenes, subsequent works introduce temporal modeling through deformation fields that map canonical Gaussians to time-dependent observations.
+Deformable 3D Gaussians~\cite{yang2024deformable}, for example, employ a lightweight multi-layer perceptron (MLP) to predict per-Gaussian deformations conditioned on timestamps, enabling reconstruction of non-rigid motions from monocular videos.
+Similarly, 4D Gaussian Splatting (4DGS)~\cite{wu20244d} models motion using a 4D neural voxel representation decomposed with a HexPlane-style encoding, followed by a compact MLP decoder for efficient deformation prediction.
+These approaches extend the efficiency of Gaussian primitives to dynamic scene reconstruction while explicitly modeling temporal variation.

+Beyond volumetric rendering, recent studies also explore Gaussian splatting in the 2D image domain for tasks such as image restoration, compression, and super-resolution~\cite{zhang20242d,zhang2024gaussianimage,hu2025gaussiansr,zhu2025large}.
+These works highlight the flexibility of Gaussian primitives and suggest their broader applicability to imaging problems beyond 3D scene reconstruction.